 - 1. Press Menu, and then tap Track Edit to enter Track Edit Mode.
 Alternatively, press and hold Shift and press Clip. - 2.
 Tap the Samples tab.
 This lets you view the samples assigned to all four layers of the current pad as well as tuning and level parameters for each layer. - 3.
-Tap a pad to select it (and play its assigned samples, if any). - 4.
-Tap one of the Layer fields under the sample waveform to select a layer.
+Tap a pad to select it (and play its assigned samples, if any). - Tap one of the Layer fields under the sample waveform to select a layer.
 Tap the Sample field, and then use the data dial or -/+ buttons to select a sample.
 Alternatively, double-tap the field for a layer, and then tap a sample to select it.

 - 1. Press Menu, and then tap Track Edit to enter Track Edit Mode.
-Alternatively, press and hold Shift and press Clip. - Tap the Pan Velocity tab.
-This lets you view the samples assigned to all four layers of the current pad as well as panning and velocity ranges of each layer. - 3.
+Alternatively, press and hold Shift and press Clip. - 2.
+Tap the Samples tab until one of the last three pages are selected.
+This lets you view the samples assigned to all four layers of the current pad as well as other parameters for each layer depending on the page. - 3.
 Tap a pad to select it (and play its assigned samples, if any). - 4.
 Tap one of the Layer fields to select a layer, and then use the data dial or -/+ buttons to select a sample.
 Alternatively, double-tap the field for a layer, and then tap a sample to select it.